amey09/DietGenieBackend/README.md

-use this branch to release the final versions
+use this branch to initiate feature branches of the app